Azure/azure-functions-openai-extension/samples/rag-cosmosdb-nosql/README.md

 Once you have an Cosmos DB resource, you can run the sample by following these steps:

+1. The application can either be run with Key based authentication or AAD.

+Key based auth:
-1. Update the `CosmosDBNoSqlConnectionString` value in `local.settings.json` to match your connection string from the Cosmos DB resource.
+Update the `CosmosDBNoSql` value in `local.settings.json` to match your connection string from the Cosmos DB resource.
 You may obtain the connection string by following [these instructions](https://learn.microsoft.com/en-us/azure/cosmos-db/data-explorer).

+AAD auth:
+Update the `CosmosDBNoSql__Endpoint` value in `local.settings.json` to match your connection string from the Cosmos DB resource.
+You may follow the below links to add aad authentication for [Data Plane](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/security/how-to-grant-data-plane-role-based-access?tabs=built-in-definition%2Cjava&pivots=azure-interface-cli) and [Control Plane](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/security/how-to-grant-control-plane-role-based-access?tabs=built-in-definition%2Cjava&pivots=azure-interface-portal) operations for CosmosDB.

 1. Always configure the search provider type in the `host.json` as shown in below snippet.
 Read here about the [configs](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/vector-search) provided below.

    ```json